News

 After-action review (AAR)

 It would be a shame to simulate the interaction of munitions and armor in so much detail and never show it off.
 Thus, we've provided the AAR mode, activated by pressing the End key or selecting "End Mission" from the Esc menu.
 AAR mode permanently ends a mission, so only use it when you're finished and want to see what happened.
 You will be able to use the on-screen controls and information to view and understand each shot in depth.
 Spall fragments are color-coded according to energy: yellow for stronger, red for weaker - but even the red fragments are potentially lethal.
 Main shot paths are marked in alternating white and light gray segments to show time steps.
+The penetrating jets from detonated HEAT warheads are rendered in magenta.
 You can use the indicated keys to focus instantly on the shooter or the first target, or "ride" the shot path freely.

 NOTE: AAR mode is attempting to show you a long shot path that happened over a period of time, while also showing a frozen "snapshot" of vehicle positions at one moment in time.
 As a result, some parts of the shot path will not match where the vehicles are.
-If a shot strikes a target, the synchronization is where the hit occurred, but if a shot misses or strikes ground, the sync is done for the time the shot was fired.
+The synchronization is done when the shot first strikes a solid object.
 This means that, when firing on moving targets and missing, it's possible to produce a shot path in AAR that passes through a vehicle.
 This is not a bug.
-The AAR is showing you where the vehicles were when the shot was fired since nothing else interesting happened during that shot.
-The best way to avoid strange AAR traces is to hit your targets.
+The AAR is showing you where the vehicles were when the shot hit the terrain since nothing else interesting happened during that shot.
+The best way to avoid strange AAR traces is to hit your targets directly.

 Missions

 The game is still in early access and does not yet have all the game modes we would like to add.
 For now, you can play several "instant action" skirmish missions.
 These are organized by which map they take place in.
 To select a different map, use the drop-down menu above the mission list.
-You can play missions as any friendly unit by switching units with the Tab key during the mission.
+You can choose which friendly unit to control by switching units with the Tab key during the mission.

 There are also firing range maps where you can drive different vehicles around a course and shoot at range targets.
-The tank range map includes a display of preview vehicles that are not yet complete, but you can get an early look at what they'll become.
+These can be useful for learning the gunnery systems and practicing your technique.

 Campaign

 There is currently an early placeholder form of a campaign mode.
 It features semi-random missions and a basic goal of wearing down the enemy's forces before they can do the same to yours.
-This is not the final game flow design and will change significantly in the future.
+This is not the final game flow design and will change significantly in the future, as indicated on the roadmap.

 Campaign save files are manually saved and loaded via the buttons below the campaign map.
 Currently, the only way to make a campaign mission count progress is to achieve a mission result (getting the on-screen prompt to view AAR) and then manually save the campaign from the campaign map screen after the battle.
 Exiting a campaign mission without triggering a result will not create progress.